Ennosigaeon/dswizard/README.md

 This repository only contains the optimization logic.
 The actual basic ML components to be optimized are available in [_dswizard-components_](https://github.com/Ennosigaeon/dswizard-components).
 Currently, only _sklearn_ components are supported.

+## Release New Version

+Increase the version number in `setup.py` and build a new release with `python setup.py sdist`.
+Finally, upload the new version using `twine upload dist/dswizard-<VERSION>.tar.gz`.